 Opens the selected macro or dialog for editing.

-Select the location containing the macro libraries that you want to organise.
+Select the application or the document containing the macro libraries that you want to organize.

 Opens the LibreOffice Basic editor so that you can modify the selected library.

-Enter a name for the new module, dialog or library.
+Enter a name for the new library or module.

-Locate the LibreOffice Basic library that you want to add to the current list, and then click Open.
+Locate that LibreOffice Basic library that you want to add to the current list, and then click Open.